This site offers medical, dental and counseling services, conveniently located in Burlington’s South End district.

 Margaret Russell, PA graduated from Colorado College and received her Physician Assistant and Pediatric Intensive Program certification from the University of Colorado.
 Before she joined the Health Center in 1997, Margaret worked for Helios Health Center in Boulder, Colorado.
 Her professional interests include pediatrics, developmental and holistic medicine.
 Outside of her work, Margaret enjoys all outdoors activities, including gardening, hiking and biking.
 Accepting new patients.

 Heather Stein, MD is a native of West Virginia and grew up in Morgantown where her father still practices Family Medicine.
 Dr. Stein graduated from Virginia Tech with a B.S. in biochemistry and a B.A. in classical studies.
 She returned to West Virginia University for medical school and moved to Vermont for her Family Medicine residency at Fletcher Allen where she was introduced to the CHCB community.
 Dr. Stein’s professional interests include adolescent/young adult medicine and care of the underserved, as well as comprehensive care for the whole family.
 She has a wonderful husband whom she met in medical school and who is also a family doctor in the area.
 She enjoys cooking, gardening and spending time with her family.
-Accepting new patients.
+Not accepting new patients.

 Courtney Walker, APRN FNP-BC IBCLC, graduated from the University of Vermont in 2008 with her B.S. in Nursing and then in 2014 with her M.S. in Nursing as a Family Nurse Practitioner.
 Her nursing background was focused on maternal newborn health and has maintained an IBCLC certification since 2011.
 Her professional interests include adolescent and women’s health, with a focus on health education and promotion.
 You may find her doing something fun with her family, hitting up a local yoga class or trying a new recipe at home.
 Accepting new patients.